codecop/refactoring-golf/README.md

   - TypeScript = TBC

 ## Acknowledgements:
-This repo was originally forked from https://github.com/daviddenton/refactoring-golf.

 Credit goes to David Denton who created the version we forked.
+See https://github.com/daviddenton/refactoring-golf.

 ### Original acknowledgments
 This exercise was developed with Ivan (@s4nchez). :)
 Thanks to @ivanmoore and @rchatley for the inspiration.
 These instructions were mostly stolen from @jasongorman's <a href="https://github.com/jasongorman/RefactoringGolfJava">Refactoring Golf repo</a>